SABS-R3-projects/Paint4Brains/docs/source/basic.rst

 In addition to the functionality described above, Paint4Brains has a number of more advanced functions

-- Brain Extraction: You can strip the skull from the brain mri image by using the "Extract Brain" (CTRL+E) function.
+- **Brain Extraction**: You can strip the skull from the brain mri image by using the "Extract Brain" (CTRL+E) function.
 This is done using the deepbrain_ neural network and is considerably faster than segmenting.
 To view the full head again, you can use the "See Full Head" (CTRL+U) function.
 The extraction tolerance used to strip the skull can be changed from the "Visualization Toolbar", activated from the "View" menu.
-- Intensity adjustments: Intensity can be adjusted for the underlying image from the "Visualization Toolbar".
+- **Intensity adjustments**: Intensity can be adjusted for the underlying image from the "Visualization Toolbar".
 Additionally, the intensity histogram for the whole volume can be seen by clicking on the "Adjust Brain Intensity" (CTRL+H) function under the "Tools" tab.
 This opens a new window showing the histogram from which you can vary the intensity.
-- Label Transparency: The transparency of the segmentation labels can be edited in the "Visualization Toolbar".
+- **Label Transparency**: The transparency of the segmentation labels can be edited in the "Visualization Toolbar".
 It is also possible to make all labels but the one you are editing transparent by using the "All Labels" (CTRL+A) function under the "View" tab.

 .. _deepbrain: https://github.com/iitzco/deepbrain